SeanTomlinson30/seantomlinson30.github.io/_posts/2019-04-25-Wellcome-Data-Reuse-Prize.md

 For those of you who are interested, below I’ve pasted the original submission text, which gives a more formal overview of the context, methods and development of the application.

-This is the first academic competition I’ve entered, and whilst it was difficult to balance PhD work and this extra curricular, I’m very glad that we did it and I’ve learned a lot from it.
+This is the first academic competition I’ve entered, and whilst it was difficult to balance PhD work and this extracurricular, I’m very glad that we did it and I’ve learned a lot from it.
 I’d be more than happy to take part in similar competitions in the future.
 At the moment I’m working on my submission to the [Max Perutz Science Writing Award](https://mrc.ukri.org/skills-careers/studentships/for-current-mrc-students/max-perutz-science-writing-award/).
-The requirement is 800 words decribing your research and why it interests you and why it’s important to general audience.
-It’s a difficult task, to write clearly for a general audience, and I’ve already learned lots about where my weaknesses for this type of writing.
-Being able to clearly communicate your research to the general public is a vital skill that all scientists need to have, and I’m using this exercise to working on my public engagment writing.
+The requirement is 800 words describing your research, why it interests you and why it’s important to a general audience.
+It’s a difficult task, to write clearly for a general audience, and I’ve already learned lots about where my weaknesses are for this type of writing.
+Being able to clearly communicate your research to the general public is a vital skill that all scientists need to have, and I’m using this exercise work on my public engagement writing.

 That’s all for now.
 See you in the next post.